-In this thesis, I have presented four instances of applications or tools intended to illustrate thoughtful approaches computational creativity and synchronous collaboration.
+In this thesis, I have presented four instances of applications and tools intended to illustrate thoughtful approaches to the process and technology of computational creativity in collaborative systems.
 Both new tools for creative coders and new social applications have great potential to reinvigorate the way artists create in the digital realm.
-I am convinced of a future where visual and musical expression, as leveraged through social, synchronized, and embodied systems, can motivate artists to create works with Big C potential.
+I am convinced of a future where visual and musical expression, as leveraged through social, synchronized, and embodied systems, can motivate artists to create new works with Big C potential.